afeld/python-public-policy/syllabus.md

 - Volunteering to demonstrate
 - Posting a useful/interesting resource

-in one of the following:

-- Class
+in either:

 - Office hours
 - [The Discussions in Brightspace](https://brightspace.nyu.edu/d2l/le/156784/discussions/List)
   - When starting a new Conversation, please use a descriptive Title to make them easier to navigate
   - Suggest checking your [notifications settings](https://brightspace.nyu.edu/d2l/lms/discussions/admin/subscriptions.d2l?ou=156784) to make sure you see conversations that come through

-The following don't count towards the participation score:
+The following don't count towards the Between-Class Participation score:

+- In-class participation, due to:
+  - The difficuly of tracking participation live
+  - Some students being more shy
 - Homework revisions
 - Communications about grades or other administrivia

-The overall participation score is calculated based on how many classes / weeks between classes that the student does the above.
-In other words, getting a high participation score requires participation throughout the course.
+A student's overall Between-Class Participation score is calculated based on some form of participation every week.

 ### Letter Grades